 Transition to the new Family Based Care Services Investment Specification

-These new service types will create greater flexibility in how services are delivered, particularly for Aboriginal and Torres Strait Islander Community Controlled Organisations and Indigenous Businesses and help to improve carer recruitment rates and support options.
+The new service types will create greater flexibility in how services are delivered and help to improve carer recruitment rates and support options.
+The new services include:

 Why are the changes necessary?